imabuddha/eidogo-for-wordpress/readme.txt

 those in your media library (attachements).
 It won't include those embedded inline.

-I'll be adding a feature shortly that lets you create a page with an index of problems and an index of games (again, those uploaded as attachments, not those embedded inline).
+There's also a widget that lets you browse problems by category or difficulty, and one to browse games by category.

 = How did you get the really compact layout with tiny stones in that screenshot of the random problem widget? =